jonathanbossenger/wp-feature-api/RFC.md

 ## Use Cases

-Let's walk through some common use cases to address how we can use Features API to solve them.
+Let's walk through some common use cases to address how we can use Feature API to solve them.
 Since we're agnostic to how we call an LLM, I'll use `vercel/ai` as an example for the client, and a hypothetical `ai()` server-side AI SDK.

 ### Client-Side LLMs